GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Conclusion

 \section{Conclusion}

 In this work, we demonstrate the viability of leveraging LLM-based agents for automatically optimizing off-policy evaluation via code refinement.
 The GrowthHacker system, named to automate growth hacking activities in data-driven experiments, addresses the gap in autonomously improving OPE performance through iterative code refinement, which opens up new opportunities for automated OPE optimization using code refinement agents.
-Our comprehensive evaluation across multiple agent frameworks (AutoGen, CrewAI, two-agent, and default LLM configurations) reveals that automated code optimization can achieve meaningful improvements in estimation accuracy, with the two-agent framework demonstrating particularly strong performance, achieving the highest reliability (100\% success rate) and optimization performance with the highest average and median improvement (106.7\% and 5.5\%) among positive outcomes of the agents.
-The findings reveal both the promise and current limitations of this approach.
+Our comprehensive evaluation across multiple agent frameworks (AutoGen, CrewAI, two\_agent, and default LLM configurations) reveals that automated code optimization can achieve meaningful improvements in estimation accuracy, with the two\_agent framework demonstrating particularly strong performance, achieving the highest reliability (98\%-100\% success rate) and the highest positive-outcome rate (78\%) and median improvement (4.4\%) among positive outcomes of the agents.\JW{The observed 98\%-100\% success rate of the two\_agent framework indicates that a high level of reliability is achievable in automated code optimization and underscores the importance of robust execution mechanisms for production environments, where failures can propagate into pipeline disruptions and increased operational costs.} The findings reveal both the promise and current limitations of this approach.

 Looking forward, more sophisticated Agentic AI-driven code refinement systems can be developed to optimize OPE, or more broadly, data-driven decision-making, toward autonomous optimization of machine learning pipelines.
 The potential for AI agents to serve as ``silent growth hackers,'' continuously and intelligently improving data-driven systems with very few or no manual intervention, is high.
 Future enhancements, including memory systems for learning from iteration history, LLM workflows with richer contextual understanding, advanced LLM architectures with better trade-off between exploration and exploitation, and improved execution efficiency, could be explored following this research direction.